Cutting Tool Inserts Information

 Cutting tool inserts are replaceable attachments for cutting tools that typically contain the actual cutting edge.
-Cutting tool inserts applications include boring, construction, cutoff and parting, drilling, grooving, hobbing, milling, mining, sawing, shearing and cutting, tapping, threading, turning, and brake rotor turning.
+Cutting tool inserts applications include:

-The Inscribed Circle (I.C.), or the diameter of the circle that fits entirely within the insert geometry generally categorizes insert size.
+The inscribed circle (I.C.), or the diameter of the circle that fits entirely within the insert geometry, generally categorizes insert size.
 This is used for most indexable inserts, except for rectangular and some parallelogram inserts, where length and width are used.
 Important specifications for cutting tool inserts include thickness, radius if applicable, and chamfer angle if applicable.
-Common features for Cutting tool inserts include unground, indexable, chipbreaker, and dished.
-Insert attachment can be screw-on or no hole.
+Common features for cutting tool inserts include unground, indexable, chipbreaker, and dished.
+Insert attachments can be screw-on or no hole.

 Cutting tool inserts are commonly constructed of carbide, micrograin carbide, CBN, ceramic, cermet, cobalt, diamond PCD, high-speed steel, and silicon nitride.
+Coatings help to increase wear resistance and insert life.
 Coatings for cutting tool inserts include titanium nitride, titanium carbonitride, titanium aluminum nitride, aluminum titanium nitride, aluminum oxide, chromium nitride, zirconium nitride, and diamond DLC.